DNepovim/odyssea/wp-content/plugins/ml-slider/readme.txt

 * New feature: Set crop position for slides (requires WP 3.9+)
 * New feature: Disable cropping setting
 * Fix: Use get_posts instead of WP_Query to extract slideshows (fix conflicts with plugins using get_post_type in admin_footer hooks)
-* Change: Add filter for capability required to use meta slider
+* Change: Add filter for capability required to use MetaSlider

 = 2.9.1 [15/07/14] =